LizzyMaybeDev/Introduction-to-modding-mc/README.md

 | --- | --- |
  **Connected textures** | OptiFine 1.8.9 currently has an issue with connected textures causing crashes.
 Only "Fancy" is effected, so use "Fast" instead.
  **Abandoned 5Zig** | The old 5Zig can cause a lot of issues due to it no longer being maintained.
 It is recommended that you switch to [RoccoDev's 5Zig Reborn](https://5zigreborn.eu/ "Alternative") instead.
- **Having ModCore in your mods folder** | Please refrain from putting ModCore in your mods folder as it can cause crashes, it is not the actual way to install ModCore and might cause issues, if you have a [Sk1er LLC](https://sk1er.llc "Sk1er's Website") mod(s)/partnered mod(s) you shouldnt worry about the installation of ModCore as it installs itself
+ **Having ModCore in your mods folder** | Please refrain from putting ModCore in your mods folder as it can cause crashes, it is not the actual way to install ModCore and might cause issues, if you have a [Sk1er LLC](https://sk1er.llc "Sk1er's Website") mod(s)/partnered mod(s) you shouldnt worry about the installation of ModCore as it installs itself.
  **Config corruption** | On the off-chance that one of your config files become corrupted, simply delete the config and relaunch Minecraft.
 A new, working config file will be created.
  **Incompatible mods** | Some mods may be incompatible with each other.
 These are usually the result of one (or both) of the mods being poorly made.
 Please check if there are better alternatives.
- **Using same features with different mods** | as a result of lazy developers some mods might overwrite entire classes and if two mods overwrite one class it'll  crash and for example having two old animations mods is useless and will cause issues with the game.
+ **Using same features with different mods** | As a result of lazy developers some mods might overwrite entire classes and if two mods overwrite one class it'll  crash and for example having two old animations mods is useless and will cause issues with the game.
- **Allocating more ram than you should** | You should never allocate more ram than the game actually needs, doing so might actually have negative affects because the game is dumping unused resources into the ram and in the case of memory leaks your system will no longer have ram to actually operate itself or other programs, 2-4gb should be fine
+ **Allocating more ram than you should** | You should never allocate more ram than the game actually needs, doing so might actually have negative affects because the game is dumping unused resources into the ram and in the case of memory leaks your system will no longer have ram to actually operate itself or other programs, 2-4 GB should be fine.
 </details>
 <details>
   <summary>Ways to Prevent Crashing</summary>